The Feasibility and Inevitability of Stealth Attacks: Introduction

-In section~\ref{sec:stealth} we present a general framework of open-box stealth attacks, algorithms and their theoretical analysis.
-We reveal {\it a new class of attacks} (Algorithms \ref{alg:plain}, \ref{alg:incremental}) and establish conditions showing that the likelihood of their success can be made {\it arbitrarily} close to one, {\it for any fixed dimension} of model's latent space (Theorem \ref{thm:plain}, Remark \ref{rem:probability_of_success}).
-This is a significant extension of the previous state of knowledge as success likelihoods for such attacks were thought to be limited by dimension \cite{tyukin2020adversarial}.
+Algorithm \ref{alg:plain}, and the corresponding Theorem \ref{thm:plain}, consider the case when the Attacker's choice of triggers is limited only by the requirement that the triggers' feature representations stay within a ball containing the Owner's validation set (choosing triggers with feature representations outside of this ball always results in successful attacks).
+In this case, we show that the likelihood of attack success can be made {\it arbitrarily} close to one, {\it for any fixed dimension} of the model's latent space (Theorem \ref{thm:plain}, Remark \ref{rem:probability_of_success}).
+This is a significant departure from the previous state of knowledge, as success likelihoods for such attacks were thought to be limited by dimension \cite{tyukin2020adversarial}.
 To establish these high probabilities of success, the attack must be executed with arbitrarily high accuracy and the model must satisfy appropriate reachability conditions \cite{survey_sct_2020}.

+Algorithm \ref{alg:incremental} and Theorem~\ref{thm:incremental} relate to approaches that enable attack triggers to be camouflaged as legitimate data by requesting that the Attacker's triggers produce latent representations within some given neighborhood of those corresponding to specified inputs.

+Algorithm \ref{alg:constrained} and Theorem \ref{thm:concentration_collapse} consider the case where the Attackers' capability to change or explore feature spaces of the model is constrained to some finite number of attributes or a smaller-dimensional subspace.
+The case is motivated by the ideas from \cite{BH22} where the authors proposed methods to generate adversarial perturbations confined to smaller-dimensional subspaces of the original input space (in contrast to the stealth attack setting considered here).
+This scenario enables attacks for models with sparse data representations in latent spaces.
+Remarkably, these constrained attacks may have significant probability of success even when the accuracy of their implementation is relatively low; see Theorem~\ref{thm:concentration_collapse}.

-In section~\ref{sec:related_work} we discuss additional related work in the area.
-Section~\ref{sec:experiments} presents experiments illustrating the application of the theory in realistic settings and demonstrates the strikingly likely feasibility of {\it one neuron attacks}---which alter weights of just a single neuron.
+Section~\ref{sec:experiments} presents experiments which illustrate the application of the theory to realistic settings and demonstrates the strikingly likely feasibility of {\it one neuron attacks}---which alter weights of just a single neuron.
 Section~\ref{sec:conclusion} concludes with recommendations on how vulnerabilities we exposed in this work can be mitigated by model design practices.
+Proofs of the theorems can be found in the Appendix, along with extra algorithmic details and computational results.